 On Falcons game days, the restaurant will be open only to members three hours prior to kickoff and through the end of the first quarter.
 It will offer an all-inclusive dining experience, including alcoholic beverages.
 Molly B’s will close during the second quarter and reopen to all ticket-holders at halftime.
 (For more about Molly B’s membership, go to mercedesbenzstadium.com/molly-bs/.)

-For Atlanta United matches, Molly B’s will be a members-only club beginning three hours prior to game time.
+For Atlanta United matches, Molly B’s is a members-only club beginning three hours prior to game time.
 Then, it opens to all ticket-holders and remains open two hours after the soccer game ends.

-The restaurant will be open to the general public on nongame days throughout the year.
-Initially, it will offer only lunch (11:30 a.m.-2:30 p.m.) every day on nongame days, with dinner service to be added at a later date.
+The restaurant opens to the general public on nongame days throughout the year during lunchtime (11:30 a.m.-2:30 p.m.) every day on nongame days, with dinner service to be added at a later date.
 Entry will be through the stadium’s main entrance.

 Eat for a cause